Terms and conditions Business – January 1, 2024

 Governing law and jurisdiction

-Any dispute between a client and us must be resolved in accordance with Danish law by the competent Danish court.
+Any dispute between a client and us must be resolved in accordance with Danish law, without regard to any conflict of law provisions, by the competent Danish court.

-All attorneys in Winsløw Advokatpartnerselskab are appointed by the Danish Ministry of Justice and are members of the Danish Bar and Law Society.
+All lawyers in Winsløw Advokatpartnerselskab are appointed by the Danish Department of Civil Affairs and part of the Danish Bar and Law Society.

 Liability and insurance

-We are not liable for any mistakes made by other consultants, we have referred the client to, nor are we liable for any errors committed by subcontractors, which we agreed with the client have left parts of the assignment.
+We are not liable for any mistakes made by other consultants, we have referred to the client, nor are we liable for any errors committed by subcontractors, which we after agreement with the client have entrusted parts of the assignment.